percona/pmm/docs/setting-up/server/dbaas.md

 # Setting up a development environment for DBaaS

-!!! alert alert-warning "Caution"
-    DBaaS functionality is Alpha.
+> <b style="color:goldenrod">Caution</b> DBaaS functionality is Alpha.
 The information on this page is subject to change and may be inaccurate.

 ---